-People who are experiencing an addiction have an array of
+People who are experiencing an addiction or problem use, have an array of

 hot buttons.
 They often feel at the mercy of external circumstances and past